SBRG/sbaas/STATUS.md

 3. Direct integration with breseq

-4. Web-UI for data analysis beyond only data visualization
+4. Web-UI for data analysis beyond only data visualization using ddt (https://github.com/dmccloskey/ddt.git)(currently in progress...)

-5. Modular database and pipeline deployment
+5. Modular database and pipeline deployment via the ORM (currently in progress...)